jasonshamayev/AudiBraille/README.md

 Encode.py is a quick python code for getting an encoding base64 string that is needed for calling google API. if you want to test an image feel free to use that to get the base64 string or there is a function in App.js for it as well, feel free to mess around!

-BEFORE RUNNING: Please make sure you update the URL with your own HTTP request for your unique IP.
-You should put your IP in your HTTP server code on your pi for testing.
+BEFORE RUNNING: In the app it will ask for your ip address on the pi and place the ip you grabbed earlier.
 Please also make sure you update API_KEY with an actual API key you have to run the Google vision API.

 That should be all you need and if you have any questions please reach out to me!